 they have no sharp edges.
 Use a bookcase with the back removed to

-hold them.
-Pile the cans in pyramids of three, six, etc. and give
+display them.
+Pile the cans in pyramids of three, six, etc. and

-players beanbags or balls to try and knock them off - even better
+give players beanbags or balls to try to knock them off - even

-if you can find some white 'snowballs'.
-Give rewards for the number
+better if you can find some white 'snowballs'.
+Give rewards for the

 Wrap a large cardboard box in festive paper and put several

 holes in the side.
 Poke tinsel of different lengths through the

 holes.
 Short ones win nothing, while long ones win a prize.

 A few months in advance of your fair, ask parents to bring in